 - Go for a walk.

 - Have a quick nap if your company allows it.
 If not, try to explain to you company’s management that a 10 minutes nap can recharge your mental energy batteries.

 - Have a drink in a quiet environment.
-Water or tea are the best, coffee can makes you even more stressed.
-Energy drinks are the worst.
+Water or tea are the best, coffee can make you even more stressed.
+Skip the energy drink.
 Sugar mixed with high dose of caffeine never reduced stress.
-Avoid them.
 If you don’t like tea in bags, you can try loose tea.
-There is a world of difference between them. #tealover.
+There is a world of difference between them.

 - Go chatting with other colleagues.

-In general, if you can do any physical activity, even if it’s only walking or even standing, it can recharge your mental energy, to some degrees.
-Do something different from what you are doing, and come back to your code with a fresher mind.
+In general, if you can do any physical activity, even if it’s only walking or even standing, it can recharge your mental energy to some degrees.
+Do something different and come back to your code with a fresher mind later.

 Sometimes, it won’t be enough.
-You might need to wait for a longer period of time to really solve your problems or to recharge entirely, and going back on the productivity road.
+You might need to wait for a longer period of time to let your brain solve your problems in diffuse mode, and going back on the productivity road.
 In my experience, it could be a day, or even more if I’m really drained.

 Patience coupled with acceptance will be your best allies here.
-Punishing yourself because you think you’re not productive enough will simply drain your energy even more.
-Nobody is always 100% effective all day long and, if you know people who are really like that, they might hit the burnout wall at one point.
+Punishing yourself because you think you’re not productive enough will simply drain your energy even more and higher your stress level.
+Nobody is always 100% effective all day long.

-If you company is very strict with your break and what you should accomplish per day, obliging you to stick your nose on your screen constantly, please, find another company.
-We are not robots, and everybody treating you as such will only push you to the burnout.
+If your company is very strict with your break and what you should accomplish per day, obliging you to stick your nose on your screen constantly, try to find a better company.
+We’re not robots, and the ones considering us as such will only push us to burnout.